catwell/www.warp10.io/reference/functions/function_ATTRIBUTES.md

 ---
 title: "ATTRIBUTES"
 layout: function
+isPage: "true"
-desc: "Retrieves the attribtues of a GTS."
+desc: "Retrieves the attributes of a GTS."
 categoryTree: ["reference","functions"]
 category: reference
+signature: "gts ATTRIBUTES { attributes }"
 ---

 The `ATTRIBUTES` function is used to retrieve the attributes of a GTS.
 An attributes corresponds to a tag for a specific serie.
 The attribute system allow the user to add some information that can change to a serie.